 This exhibition features Ni Zhiji's World Theatre, a comprehensive material painting composed of 32 monochrome square colour blocks pieced together, inspired by the artist's observation and refinement of daily life.
 The artist pays particular attention to the colour and texture of his materials; their visual impact and characteristics maintain a subtle dialectical relationship in his creation process.
 By layering colours, materials, and textures, time and memory are sealed within Ni's works.
 With the help of Chinese traditional techniques, the artist's gentleness and warmth are slowly revealed.
-The core concept hidden in the faded colours and rough edges of his works is a philosophical outlook on time and memory, the complex relationship of reality and illusion is shown, which is not only a reflection of the real world but also a deep excavation of the inner world.
+The core concept hidden in the faded colours and rough edges of his works is a philosophical outlook on time and memories from an Asian perspective.
+Through the recording and reconstruction of time and memory, the complex relationship of reality and illusion is shown, which is not only a reflection of the real world but also a deep excavation of the inner world.